 How does it feel to walk into your office?
 Does your physical space, where you meet with clients, reflect your brand?
 Does it enhance the experience?
 If not, what are some ways in which you can make it more inviting?
 It could be as simple as providing a favorite drink or snack items to make a client feel welcome, or maybe decorating your office space to make it more inviting.

 In addition, what does your online presence say about you?
 These days, your online presence matters.
 Own your search results and extend your professional brand across LinkedIn, Facebook, Twitter, blog posts, professional societies, etc. Think about how you can improve your online reputation.
-Utilize this article as a resource: 5 Biggest Lessons Learned From Coaching 250+ Financial Advisors.

 When looking at the big picture, think outside the screen.
 Are customers praising a particular feature you’re offering - like on-demand video calls?
 Or a Groupon for common goal-based planning seminars?
 Yes, these may be unconventional ideas but if they are solving a need then you’re surely going to get interest.